NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/motifs/lab-motifs.rst

 	bedtools getfasta -fo CTCF_top500_peak_seq.fa -fi hg38.masked.fa -bed ENCFF693MY_top500.bed

-You can see the documentation for the program you just used `getfasta <https://bedtools.readthedocs.io/en/latest/content/tools/getfasta.html>`_.
+You can see the documentation for the program you just used `here <https://bedtools.readthedocs.io/en/latest/content/tools/getfasta.html>`_.
 Now, have a look at the fasta file produced:

 .. code-block:: bash